Domicile (astrology)

 In astrology, a planet's domicile (less commonly home, not to be confused with the astrological house system) is the zodiacal sign over which it has rulership.
-This is a separate concept from the houses of the horoscope.
 A planetary ruler is given to each sign, over which the planet is said to have a more powerful influence when positioned therein.
 The ruling planet associated with a sign is also used as an implied focus of interpretation for the signs on house cusps in a chart.
 A planet is considered to be in domal dignity when it is positioned in the sign it rules.
 This is the strongest of the five essential dignities of a planet.
 Domicile is an archaic term in infrequent, specialist uses today; most astrologers use the simpler term "sign".